On Coexistence of Conservative Replicator Dynamics with Four Strategies: Characterization of Coexistence

-It is known that zero-sum replicator dynamics is permanent if and only if $K$ is non-empty.
+It is known that zero-sum replicator dynamics is coexistent if and only if $K$ is non-empty.
 For the dynamics in~\eqref{eq:zsreplicator}, this condition translates into strong structural constraints.
-In this section, we reformulate these constraints in graph-theoretic terms, first characterizing permanence and then classifying all digraph topologies that give rise to permanence for the dynamics.
+In this section, we reformulate these constraints in graph-theoretic terms, first characterizing coexistence and then classifying all digraph topologies that give rise to coexistence for the dynamics.